menu

 Real Estate Prices & Overview

-The average rental price in Oak Park North is currently $2,181, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 66.9% of the neighborhoods in Illinois.
+The average rental price in Oak Park North is currently $2,146, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 44.0% of Illinois neighborhoods.

 Oak Park North is a densely urban neighborhood (based on population density) located in Oak Park, Illinois.

-Oak Park North real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and apartment complexes/high-rise apartments.
+Oak Park North real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Oak Park North neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics